 Can you eat too much protein?

 Too much of any protein source can be bad for you in excess.
 Eating too much protein, especially along with a poor overall diet, can damage your cells, impair your cognitive performance, and decrease your longevity.

-When you eat too much protein, your body can become overwhelmed by the task of digesting it.
-Unlike fats, which are cleanly burned in your cells, your body will try to oxidize the excess protein in your liver.
+When you eat too much protein, your body becomes overwhelmed by the task of digesting it.
+Unlike high-quality fats, which burn efficiently in your cells, your body will try to oxidize the excess protein in your liver.
 This produces several major toxins that can decrease your performance and damage your health.

 You can also absorb excess HNE from food.
 Almost all meat has some omega-6’s, and if you overcook it, you produce a ton of HNE toxins.
 These toxins are absorbed into your tissues and cause all of the problems listed above.
 In fact, for most people, overcooked meat is an even greater source of HNE than consuming too much protein.